-- Faculty and staff who work at least half time (0.5 FTE or more) and have appointments for more than one year may participate. - Email benefits@wesleyan.edu to determine your eligibility and to enroll in the retirement plans.
+- Faculty and staff who work at least half time (0.5 FTE or more) and have appointments for more than one year are eligible for employer contributions and match.
+Secretarial and clerical bargaining unit staff must have two years of service. - Email benefits@wesleyan.edu to determine your eligibility and to enroll in the retirement plans.